×

 Share the article

-On nearly every consultation with a doctor your blood pressure is checked.
+On nearly every consultation with a doctor, your blood pressure is checked.
 The numbers are written on your prescription for reference, but you never give it more than a glance.
-Every doctor and medical literature emphasise the importance of keeping your blood pressure in check.
+Every doctor and medical literature emphasises the importance of keeping your blood pressure in check.
 Knowing what those numbers mean and being aware of your hypertension status is the first step towards a healthy life.

 Blood pressure readings have two numbers and are written as fractions.
-The top number is the systolic pressure and the bottom number the diastolic pressure.
+The top number is the systolic pressure, and the bottom number is the diastolic pressure.
 The normal and safe blood pressure is 120/80, that is 120 systolic and 80 diastolic pressure.

-Your pulsebeat is the answer.
+Your pulse beat is the answer.
 It resembles waves and troughs.
-Each time your heart squeezes to push out blood through your aorta to your body, it creates a wave in every artery.
-The pressure caused by this wave is systolic pressure.
+Each time your heart squeezes to push blood through your aorta to your body, it creates a wave in every artery.
+The pressure caused by this wave is the systolic pressure.
 The normal systolic pressure is 120.

 Sometimes you may have a normal diastolic pressure of 80 and an elevated systolic pressure of over 120.
 This is also high blood pressure.